Table of Contents

 Before using vitamin C, inform your child’s pediatrician of all medicines and supplements that your little one is currently taking.

+Considering how safe and affordable vitamin C is, it may be okay to give your child a short course of vitamin C during a cold – but consult with your child’s doctor first.
 However, instead of relying on supplements, choose fruits and veggies that are rich in vitamin C, such as oranges, broccoli, guavas, kiwi, tomatoes, strawberries, and so on!
 Well, unlike the common saying, it is safe to say: an orange a day keeps the doctor away!

-How Much Vitamin C Per Day For Kids FAQs
+FAQs: Vitamin C For Kids

 1) Is 500mg of vitamin C too much for a child?